NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 • Recommendations for families choosing to handle their own paperwork

-• How to complete the death certificate
+• How to complete the paper death certificate

 • Who has the authority to manage the final affairs as next-of-kin